-The Energy Systems course centres on practical, hands-on, modelling exercises.
-Participants will make and develop their own spreadsheet models throughout the course, and will learn how to answer questions such as: is a proposed wind farm or gas turbine a good investment?
+The Energy Systems Short Course teaches skills in analysing the financial, technical, and environmental performance of energy projects.
+The course centres on practical, hands on, modelling exercises.
+Participants develop their own spreadsheet models, and learn how to answer questions such as: Is a proposed wind farm or gas turbine a good investment?
 What is the probability that it will earn a commercial rate of return?
 What is the best financing structure for the project?